VITA report: Aerospace and defense remains one of the few bright spots for the embedded computing industry

 Posted by John Keller

-FOUNTAIN HILLS, Ariz.—Aerospace and defense applications were among the few bright spots for the VME embedded computing industry in 2009, as many VME military embedded systems vendors posted gains in what was probably the toughest year in the history of the VMEbus industry, says Ray Alderman, executive director of the VITA open standards, open markets trade association in Fountain Hills, Ariz.
+FOUNTAIN HILLS, Ariz., 23 Feb.
+2010.
+Aerospace and defense applications were among the few bright spots for the VME embedded computing industry in 2009, as many VME military embedded systems vendors posted gains in what was probably the toughest year in the history of the VMEbus industry, says Ray Alderman, executive director of the VITA open standards, open markets trade association in Fountain Hills, Ariz.

-Other than aerospace and defense, 2009 saw sales declines ranging from 30 to 70 percent for board-level products in telecommunications, industrial, and medical embedded computers, Alderman says in his report, “2010 State of the VME Technology Industry.”
+Other than aerospace and defense, 2009 saw sales declines ranging from 30 to 70 percent for board-level products in telecommunications, industrial, and medical embedded computers, Alderman says in his report, the State of the VME Technology Industry February 2010, released today.